Bet on autumn brunch to boost your business

 https://cdn.theforkmanager.com/static/styles/wysiwyg_blog/public/tacos-brunch-automne.jpg?itok=nT9IUi3L

-In the Brunch Café in Lisbon, that offers an extensive sandwich menu, it's the smoked salmon bagel with cream cheese, pepper and shallot that takes first prize.
+In the Brunch Café in Lisbon, which offers an extensive sandwich menu, it's the smoked salmon bagel with cream cheese, pepper and shallot that takes first prize.

 Soups and veloutés